kaikue/MagicOfTheStars/README.md

 	- Delete old sounds
 - Slopes
 	- Sliding down steep angles
+- Slime that bounces you (auto-walljump corridor, bouncy hallway)
+- Try unrolling and moving the player down a bit (since rolling up into a corner will engage anti-softlock and bounce the player instead of stopping them)
 - Animator
 - Adjust jump & walljump grace period
 - Slide particles?
 - Powerups
 	- Reset jump (double+ jump)
+	- Particles
-- Visual indication for reset roll
+- Visual indication for CanRoll
 - Make roll longer?
 	- Depends on how long you hold the trigger- is there a limit?
 - More moves?